 Pay discrepancies happens when workers doing equally equivalent jobs do not earn the same compensation for their work.
 Job content and not job descriptions decide whether or not workers are significantly equal.
 Federal legislation looks to ensure that people performing work that demand relatively comparable abilities, skill, obligation and under identical working conditions are equally compensated for their time.
+If you believe you have experienced a pay discrepancy at you prior job, you may be entitled to compensation.

+On top of local laws, there are federal rulings enacted to ensure that you will not incur a pay discrepancy.
 Title VII refers to all private employers, state and local governments and educational institutions which employ 15 or more individuals.
 These regulations also apply to private and public jobs agencies.

 - Can My Supervisor Change Hours Recorded On A Timecard?